ericwang619/Abbott-Excel/README.md

 Right click the folder in file explorer, and click "copy as path"
 Open the command prompt from your windows start menu, type "cd " and paste in the file path.
 Then hit enter
 2. Enter in "python -m venv venv" to create your virtual environment
-3. Enter in "venv\Scripts\activate" to activate your virtual environment
+3. Enter in "venv\Scripts\activate" to activate your virtual environment.
+You should see a (venv) text in your command line after.
 4. Enter in "python -m pip install --upgrade pip"
 5. Enter in "pip install -r requirements.txt"
 7. Enter in "deactivate" to deactivate the virtual environment